selinosherpa/selinosherpa.github.io/README.md

-# Image Repo
+Scroll down to find various logos and images.

-Use JPGs for emails
+Use JPGs for emails.

 Use PNGs and SVGs for websites, marketing material, etc.

 ## How to get the url for images